bishiguro/SoftSysPeskyPintos/README.md

 ## About `virtmem`

 This student project was created as part of Olin College of Engineering’s Software Systems course.
-For more details on this project, check out our [project website](https://bishiguro.github.io/SoftSysPeskyPintos/) and [final report]().
+For more details on this project, check out our [final report on our project website](https://bishiguro.github.io/SoftSysPeskyPintos/).

 For this project, we implemented several page fault handlers and analyzed their performance.
 We used the structure provided in the [Operating Systems Principles course](http://www3.nd.edu/~cpoellab/teaching/cse30341/project4.html) at Notre Dame.